dtlnv/wikipedia-game/README.md

 ### OR

 Download wikipedia-game.zip, open [chrome://extensions/](chrome://extensions/), enable `Developer mode` and upload the archive (Load unpacked).

+### OR

+Download from <a href="https://chrome.google.com/webstore/detail/wikipedia-game/fihnfnmnngbmceakdgccmpnihpgjipjn">Chrome Store</a>!